 The re-imagined handset has been rumoured to be incoming ever since the hugely-successful relaunch of the Nokia 3310 two years ago, and will purportedly combine the hinged design of the original 2004 flip-phone with a folding OLED display.

-As we wait for the release of the next-generation Motorola Razr we'll keep this article updated with every whisper, leak or educated guess that we hear.
+Plenty of information about the next-generation Motorola Razr has already landed, so read on to get up to speed on one of this year's biggest folding phones.
+We'll keep this article updated with every whisper, leak or educated guess that we hear, too.
 Stay tuned.